-Alex Freed is a literature professor.
+Axel Freed is a literature professor.
 He has the gambling vice.
-When he has lost all his money, he borrows from his girlfriend, then his mother and finally some bad guys that chase his.
-Despite of all this he cannot stop gambling.
+When he has lost all of his money, he borrows from his girlfriend, then his mother, and finally some bad guys that chase him.
+Despite all of this, he cannot stop gambling.

 Axel Freed, a college professor and very successful at his job, is addicted to gambling, who wins big, but loses it all just as fast.
 He borrowed from his girlfriend, his wealthy mother, and last but not least a loan shark.
 It just gets worse for him because he can't stop.
 But when his girlfriend decides to leave him, his mom decides to disown him, and the mob wants to kill him, Axel decides to make a big score to win big and pay off everyone to stay alive and keep his dignity and come out ahead.Written by

 Listen, I'm gonna tell you something I never told a customer before.
 Personally, I never made a bet in my life.
 You know why?
 Because I've observed firsthand what with seeing the different kinds of people that are addicted to gambling - what we would call degenerates.
 I've noticed there's one thing that makes all of them the same.
 You know what that is?

 You mean you know that!

 See more »

 Am I the only one who understands the underlying theme?

 Just about everyone who has posted a reply about the shocking ending was simply left too much in the dark to realize that it tied together a different root demise of Axel Freed than gambling.

 Just as a compulsive behavior leads to compulsive gambling, the root evil of Axel Freed was that he had a masochist behavior.
 When you look a little closer at all the scenes where he acts out this kind of behavior, it makes more sense.
 The problem lies in that the casual observer is only looking at the problem gambling aspect.
 There is more to this guy than just that.